skwp/dotfiles/doc/vim/keymaps.md

 The files in `vim/settings` are customizations stored on a per-plugin basis.
-The main keymap is available in skwp-keymap.vim, but some of the vim files contain key mappings as well.
+The main keymap is available in yadr-keymap.vim, but some of the vim files contain key mappings as well.

 If you are having unexpected behavior, wondering why a particular key works the way it does,